 - Cycling to work was associated with a 41% lower risk of dying overall compared to commuting by car or public transport.

 - Cycle commuters had a 52% lower risk of dying from heart disease and a 40% lower risk of dying from cancer.

 Thanks for reading our blog.
 As a ‘thank you’, here’s a 50% discount on your first nutrition subscription box.
-Choose either the cycling or running fuel box, or our quarterly fitness box, and simply enter the code ‘vivisubbox50’ at checkout to apply the discount.
+Choose either the cycling or running fuel box and simply enter the code ‘vivisubbox50’ at checkout to apply the discount.